ToxicFrog/doom-mods/laevis/README.md

 Most settings are configurable through the gzDoom options menu and through cvars, so you can adjust things like the level-up rate and the amount of bonus damage to suit your taste.

+## Basic Gameplay

+Dealing damage earns your current weapon XP based on the amount of damage dealt (with a bonus for attacking more powerful enemies; shooting an archvile gets you more XP than shooting an imp).
+Once your weapon gains enough XP, it levels up, and you are presented with a choice of four randomly selected abilities it can learn or upgrade.
+Each subsequent level on a weapon takes more XP to earn, but more powerful upgrades can only be unlocked on high-level weapons.
+(For a complete list of available upgrades, see the end of this file.)

+Every ten weapon levels (which don't have to be on the same weapon), you also gain a player upgrade.
+This is a powerful bonus that affects everything you do, no matter what weapon you're wielding.

+Laevis has a great many configuration options; these are all available via the gzDoom options menu, and have in-game tooltips explaining what they do.

 ## Installation & Setup

 Add `libtooltipmenu-<version>.pk3` and `Laevis-<version>.pk3` to your load order.
 It doesn't matter where, as long as `libtooltipmenu` loads first.